chervud/AGD-vs-Sinkhorn/README.md

 APDAGD.m is the code of the APDAGD method

-Sinkhorn.m is the code of the Sinkhorn's method (the version described in [Altshuler et al., 2017]
+Sinkhorn.m is the code of the Sinkhorn's method (basic version described in [Altshuler et al., 2017])